 Is UPSable- Enter TRUE if your product qualifies for standard shipping.
 If special shipping is required, enter FALSE.

-Is Value Pack- Some industries have the same item available in to purchase in an “each” quantity as well as larger “value pack” quantities such as by dozen, case, etc. Enter TRUE in this field if you want to indicate it is a value pack.
+Is Value Pack Some industries have the same item available in to purchase in an “each” quantity as well as larger “value pack” quantities such as by dozen, case, etc. Enter TRUE in this field if you want to indicate it is a value pack.

 Is Green- An item is considered Green based on criteria including: Contains Recycled Content, Helps to Recycle, Energy Saver, Renewable Source/ Rechargeable, Biodegradable/Compostable, Non-toxic, "Greener" Alternative/ Reusable, Low VOC's, CFC's, etc., and other Green criteria.

-UPC Code- This is a required field (if UPC is available for the product).
+UPC Code This is a required field (if UPC is available for the product).
 Universal Product Codes are either 10 or 12 digits long.
 Please make sure you enter the correct UPC code and do not add or delete any digits.

 MSDS URL- If your product has a MSDS sheet associated with it, provide the URL for the image of the MSDS sheet here.
 Be sure to include https:// in the link.
 Users will be able to pull up the MSDS sheet from the Item Detail page in the system.